savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/core/active/activeContext.md

 **Current Mode**: PLAN

-We are currently in PLAN mode, preparing for the implementation of Phase 3 components from the Memory System Enhancement Plan.
-We need to design the architecture for the Advanced Features before proceeding to implementation.
+We are currently in PLAN mode, with the architecture for Phase 3 components defined and initial implementation started.
+We will continue developing the detailed implementation for each component before transitioning to ACT mode for full implementation.

 ## Task Complexity